philwantsfish/scala-bitcoin-jsonrpc/README.md

 ## Bugs & Feature Requests

-Please use the GitHub [issue](https://github.com/philwantsfish/scala-bitcoin-jsonrpc/issues/new) to report bugs or request features.
+Please use the GitHub [issue](https://github.com/philwantsfish/scala-bitcoin-jsonrpc/issues/new) to report bugs or feature requests.

 ## Troubleshooting

 Ensure bitcoind is configured correctly.
 To explore the blockchain ensure that the txindex=1 config is set.
 To manage a local wallet ensure that the wallet functionality is installed.